jgerstein/Functions-Assignment/ConverttoCelcius.md

-# Name: Convert To Celcius
+# Name: FtoCel()

 ## Examples:
 FtoCel(60);

 ## Description:
 This converts Fahrenheit to Celcius.
+Input a value in the parameters in Fahrenheit to convert Celcius

 ## Syntax:
-FtoCel(a);
+FtoCel(a)

 ##Parameters:
-a float:
+a float: Degrees Celcius

 ##Returns:
-What type of data does it return?
+float

 ##Other notes:
-Anything else?